cph-cachet/carp.sensing-flutter/backends/carp_webservices/README.md

 This [`CarpUser`](https://pub.dev/documentation/carp_webservices/latest/carp_auth/CarpUser-class.html) object contains the OAuth token in the `token` (of type [`OAuthToken`](https://pub.dev/documentation/carp_webservices/latest/carp_auth/OAuthToken-class.html)) parameter.
 Since the `CarpUser` object can be serialized to JSON, the user and the (valid) OAuth token can be stored on the phone.

-To refresh the OAuth token the client (Flutter) simply calls
+To refresh the OAuth token the client (Flutter) simply call:

 ```dart
 await CarpAuthService().refresh()